Clicky

 WyomingNo

-What Are The Age Requirements?
+What Are the Age Requirements?

-Each state and country has its own rules for the minimum driving age.
+EEach state and country has its own rules for the minimum driving age.

-In a few states, you can ride a jet ski alone at 18, while others allow 12-year-olds with an adult present.
+In some states, you can operate a jet ski alone at 18, while others allow 12-year-olds to ride with an adult present.
+Typically, you need to be at least 16 and complete a boating safety course to ride alone.

 1. Boating Safety: Learn water navigation, collision avoidance, and accident prevention.